 This year has been an emotional one for me in terms of our legends and their health.
 People pass on; death is a part of life.
 Each year we lose more of our history and those who were a part of creating it.
 But now I am at the point of seeing the performers who I have personally met or admired reaching the end of their glitter trails.
 And now it feels more personal.
 I can’t do much for them other than spend time with them at festivals and conventions... send them and their loved ones well wishes... maybe send a post card with money when I get the opportunity... and pass on their impact on me and the community, as I know them.
 So here it goes, some of my brief reflections on some of my biggest influences these last few years.

 Satan’s Angel (September 18th 1944 – April 11th 2019) was the first legend I really started to learn about and appreciate.
 She was one of the first legends that made me realize how innovative and fierce our legends are.
 They were fearless and full of passion... which often meant that they meant business.
 She was one of the most fiery legends and truly lived up to her name.
+She was famous for spinning fire tassels and lighting a fire in everyone's hearts.
 On top of being an exhilarating performer, she was a leading trailblazer for all LGBTQ+ performers, being an open lesbian throughout her career.
-There is so much I admire her for.
+There is so much I admire her for and I am very grateful to have seen her perform live in her last tour before retirement and her passing.

 Camille 2000 (August 7th 1946 – July 28th 2019) was always this ominous force.
 She was one of the first legends that stuck out to me when I started to get involved with the outside burlesque community.
 Other performers would mention her constantly and she was this mysterious legend that I instantly wanted to meet because of her influence.
 She was the mother of neo-burlesque who took no shit.
 In the second half of her career, she transitioned from classic burlesque to a style that fit her better.
 Instead of trying to fit into the definition of “burlesque,” she made burlesque fit into her definition.
 It’s funny...
 I met Camille briefly and watched her perform at my first year of the Burlesque Hall of Fame.
 I’ve been twice now, and I don’t have a signed print of hers.
 Attending BHOF with a limited amount of funds and about 30-50 legends each year, means you have to be conscious with your spending.
 Camille was always so lively.
 I figured that I would take advantage of the opportunity to have prints signed by legends who I may not see the following year: only to learn that despite her gusto, my opportunity with Camille would pass.
 She was a fighter right through to the very end.